mrhigham/minimal-mistakes/_pages/principles/digital-labels/index.md

 * saving and sharing\*
 * visitor responses and contributions\*

-\*Note: Do audiences actually want this functionality?
+\*Do audiences _actually_ want this functionality?
 More research required.
 {: .notice--warning}

 ## Guidelines for digital labels